 Active Economy

+National Strategies
-Recover and Reinvent - Recovering from the biggest crisis in a generation and reinventing as a vibrant, relevant and sustainable network of organisations providing sport and physical activity opportunities that meet the needs of different people

-The strategy states that; every £1 spent on community sport and physical activity generates nearly £4 for England's economy and society1
+includes: Recover and Reinvent - Recovering from the biggest crisis in a generation and reinventing as a vibrant, relevant and sustainable network of organisations providing sport and physical activity opportunities that meet the needs of different people The strategy states that; every £1 spent on community sport and physical activity generates nearly £4 for England's economy and society March 2 March 202 Place-based economies inequalities people and economic a shared pro- behind.
+Vis • health • health d action on inclusive and sustainable as a mechanism to reduce health s through improving the health of communities, ensuring that activity is sustainable and achieving sperity for all, with no one left ion: by people and thriving communities by and sustainable places sed productivity and shared House of Lords National Plan for Sport and Recreation Committee December 2021 includes: Statutory requirement - on local authorities to provide and maintain adequate facilities for sport and PA, backed up with adequate financial support from the treasury

-PHE Inclusive and Sustainable Economies March 2021 includes

-Place-based action on inclusive and sustainable economies as a mechanism to reduce health inequalities through improving the health of people and communities, ensuring that economic activity is sustainable and achieving shared prosperity for all, with no one left behind.
-Vision:

-- healthy people and thriving communities

-- healthy and sustainable places

-- increased productivity and shared prosperity

-House of Lords National Plan for Sport and Recreation Committee December 2021 includes:

-Statutory requirement - on local authorities to provide and maintain adequate facilities for sport and PA, backed up with adequate financial support from the treasury

-Regeneration - we will deliver our major programmes and projects focussed on making North East Lincolnshire a better place to live, work, invest and visit.
-By 2030, we want North East Lincolnshire to be a place:

-- Where business can sustain and grow - Where people are proud to live, work, invest and visit

-Local Plan
+Local Strategies

-By 2032 growth in key sectors, food, energy, chemicals, ports and logistics, will be matched by a strong tourism and leisure offer.

-North East Lincolnshire Skill Strategy & Action Plan

-Our people should reach their full potential through skills and learning is set within the context of Cleethorpes' ambition to develop and grow the tourism offer including increasing footfall, creating sustainable jobs, encouraging more overnight stays, and extending traditional tourism season.
-It also supports the creation of a green economy and environment which maximises low carbon and healthy initiatives
+Council Plan 2022 Regeneration - we will deliver our major programmes and projects focussed on making North East Lincolnshire a better place to live, work, invest and visit.
+By 2030, we want North East Lincolnshire to be a place: Where business can sustain and grow Where people are proud to live, work, invest and visit Local Plan By 2032 growth in key sectors, energy, chemicals, ports and lo be matched by a strong touris leisure offer.
+North East Lincolnshire Skill S Action Plan Our people should reach their potential through skills and lea ogistics, will m and trategy & full Cleethorpes Masterplan is set within the context of Cleethorpes' ambition to develop and grow the tourism offer including increasing footfall, creating sustainable jobs, encouraging more overnight stays, and extending traditional tourism season.
+It also supports the creation of a green economy and environment which maximises low carbon and healthy initiatives North East Lincolnshire Outcomes Framework Economic Recovery &amp; Growth - All people in NEL enjoy and benefit from a strong economy Grimsby Town Centre Masterplan Enhance opportunities for employment, skills and enterprise Economic Strategy 2021 A green economy - maximising low carbon and healthy initiatives in industry and our place Skills - investing in our workforce (across the borough) Place-making - ensuring our towns are great places to live, work and visit

-Cleethorpes Masterplan

-North East Lincolnshire Outcomes Framework

-Economic Recovery &

-Growth - All people in NEL

-enjoy and benefit from a

-strong economy

-Grimsby Town Centre Masterplan

-Enhance opportunities for employment, skills and enterprise

-Economic Strategy 2021

-- A green economy maximising low carbon and healthy initiatives in industry and our place - Skills investing in our workforce (across the borough) - Place-making ensuring our towns are great places to live, work and visit

-1 Sport Industry Research Centre at Sheffield Hallam University (2020) Social and economic value of community sport and physical activity in England
+Sport Industry Research Centre at Sheffield Hallam University (2020) Social and economic value of community sport and physical activity in England